sspoojavigni/100-days-of-coding-challenge/README.md

 47)[The text is given in a single line.
 For each word of the text count the number of its occurrences before it.](Day47.md)

+48)[You are given a dictionary consisting of word pairs.
+Every word is a synonym of the other word in its pair.
+All the words in the dictionary are different.After the dictionary there's one more word given.
+Find a synonym for it.(Day48.md)